Durza75/COVID_BRICS/README.md

 ## Machine Learning

+### K-means Algorithm

 K-means Algorithm will be used to analyze the production,export,import and consumption of the BRICS countries.

-We'll use the Elbow Curve to Determine the Best K Value And then apply the K-mean algorithm to the coffee industry data.
+We'll use the Elbow Curve to determine the best K value and then apply the K-mean algorithm to the coffee industry data.

 ![image](https://user-images.githubusercontent.com/88631769/150729979-c730adb7-407b-4539-b322-732abfd74351.png)